reactjs/react.dev/content/docs/concurrent-mode-intro.md

 ### Intentional Loading Sequences {#intentional-loading-sequences}

 We've said before that Concurrent Mode is like React working "on a branch".
 Branches are useful not only for short-term fixes, but also for long-running features.
-Sometimes you might work on a feature, but it could take weeks before it's in a "good enough state" to merge into master.
+Sometimes you might work on a feature, but it could take weeks before it's in a "good enough state" to merge into main.
 This side of our version control metaphor applies to rendering too.

 Imagine we're navigating between two screens in an app.
 Sometimes, we might not have enough code and data loaded to show a "good enough" loading state to the user on the new screen.
 Transitioning to an empty screen or a large spinner can be a jarring experience.
 However, it's also common that the necessary code and data doesn't take too long to fetch. **Wouldn't it be nicer if React could stay on the old screen for a little longer, and "skip" the "bad loading state" before showing the new screen?**